Konga.com: KongaPay

 KongaPay was launched as a pilot product in 2015 in partnership with Nigerian commercial banks to work for customers only within Konga.com's platform.

 The challenge of lack of trust in making online payments was quenched by KongaPay which has made it possible for anyone to use Konga's online platform.
 This innovation had protected online shoppers against reports of fraud when they release their bank details online.
 KongaPay is similar to what is seen in Amazon platform with its one-click payments.
 It was unveiled in Lagos, Nigeria at a KongaPay Demo event.
 The payment option has been fully integrated with Ecobank, Access Bank, FCMB, Diamond Bank, Zenith Bank, Heritage Bank, UBA, First Bank, and GTB.

 According to Sim Shagaya, KongaPay is a partnership with Nigeria's banks.
 We strongly believe that together, we could change the face of online shopping in Nigeria by removing the uncertainties customers associate with pre-paying for goods and services they are yet to receive.”

-KongaPay has become the game-changer in online shopping in Nigeria.
-This is because it has made it possible for a seamless movement of goods, services, and payments.
+KongaPay has become a prominent site in online shopping in Nigeria.
+This is because it has made it possible for easier movement of goods, services, and payments.
 This has grown safety and trust among Konga's users.

 With KongaPay, a customer receives an authorization code that is secured and registered to the mobile phone number on the website.
 There is no need for customers to sign up for electronic banking if they customer has a registered mobile phone number and a bank account.
 KongaPay has eliminated the use of sensitive personal information such as Internet banking passwords or card details with just a click.